Environmental health issues

 The objective is to limit direct contact with ticks.
 It is recommended you:

-apply insect repellent that contains DEET (20-30%) or icaridin (20%), according to the manufacturer’s instructions.
-Mosquito repellents that contain other ingredients do not keep ticks away;
+- apply insect repellent that contains DEET or icaridin, according to the manufacturer’s instructions.
+Mosquito repellents that contain other ingredients do not keep ticks away (for more information, Gouvernement du Québec);

 After the activity or at the end of the day

-Since the risk of developing Lyme disease increases once a tick has been attached for more than 24 hours, you must remove it as quickly as possible.
+Since the risk of developing Lyme disease increases once a tick has been attached for more than 24 hours, you must attentively follow these instructions:

 Even if you didn’t find a tick, watch for redness, fever or other unusual symptoms in the month following the at-risk activity